THE MID-AUTUMN FESTIVAL IN MACAU

 THIRD DAY: Eat more.
 Stroll more.
 Enjoy more!

 As if it weren’t enough, we headed back to Central Macau to buy some “pasalubong” from Koi Kei Bakery, what’s good about this pastry/ bakery shop, you get to unlimitedly taste their offerings before you convince yourself of buying a pack, I mean, if you are on a budget, eating here your breakfast, should be perfect!
 Ha-ha!
-Beef Jerky is also a must try, they have different flavorings and spices and different from the Beef Jerky in Singapore, Macau is more sweet and soft.
+Beef Jerky is also a must-try, they have different flavorings and spices and are different from the Beef Jerky in Singapore, Macau is more sweet and soft.
 And since we are there to buy pasalubong, we even bought two boxes of egg tarts, which we truly enjoyed on our way to Hong Kong.

 This pretty much summed up our 3-day Macau trip but be sure to check out our top 10 list of things to do to fully enjoy Macau, this list will have a more detailed itinerary which we did not include in this primer Macau story.
 We will also soon release our adventure film in Macau, so be sure to check the site daily.